optimizely/java-sdk/core-api/README.md

 ### PollingProjectConfigManager
 [`PollingProjectConfigManager`](https://github.com/optimizely/java-sdk/blob/master/core-api/src/main/java/com/optimizely/ab/config/PollingProjectConfigManager.java)
-ia a abstract class that provides the foundation for a dynamic factory that updates asynchronously within a background thread.
+ia a abstract class that provides the framework for a dynamic factory that updates asynchronously within a background thread.
-Implementations of this class can be used to poll from a HTTP or file based datafile location.
+Implementations of this class can be used to poll from externalized sourced without blocking the main application thread.